NBC canceled this series — and it's Netflix's No. 1 show right now

-At the time of publishing, the most popular (as shown in Netflix's Top 10 in the U.S. Today chart in the app, not on the Top 10 site which uses weekly rates) is Good Girls.
+At the time of publishing, the most popular program on the streaming service —as shown in Netflix's Top 10 in the U.S. Today chart in the app, not on the Top 10 site which uses weekly rates — is Good Girls.

-Good Girls — if you didn't sample it already — was a comedy-drama crime series starring Christina Hendricks (Mad Men), Retta (Parks and Recreation) and Mae Whitman (Arrested Development).
+If you didn't sample it already, Good Girls was a comedy-drama crime series starring Christina Hendricks (Mad Men), Retta (Parks and Recreation) and Mae Whitman (Arrested Development).
 All of the stars played mothers in varying situations of frustration over life.
 So, much like we saw in Weeds, Breaking Bad and Ozark, they turn to crime.
-The true crime, fans would argue, was the decision to nix a planned fifth season (see below for more on that).
+But the real crime, fans would argue, was NBC's decision to nix a planned fifth season (see below for more on that).

 In that week, Pieces of Her (95.72 million hours) ranked #1, and The Last Kingdom (63.54 million hours) was in a distant second place.
 In between those shows and Good Girls, we find Inventing Anna (51.84 million hours), Vikings Valhalla (41.76 million hours), Formula 1 Drive to Survive (28.01 million hours) and Worst Roommate Ever (26.29 million hours).